spences10/scottspence.com/posts/2022/03/02/make-a-contact-form-with-sveltekit-and-airtable/index.md

 ## Set up Airtable

-So, Airtable is like a hosted version of MS Excel, simply put it's a database with a nice UI.
+So, Airtable is like a hosted version of MS Excel, simply put, it's a database with a nice UI.
 If you don't have an Airtable account you can [sign up] over on the Airtable website.

 I'll scroll to the bottom of the page and there's a '+ Add a workspace' option.
-CLick that ans select 'Create workspace', I'll be prompted to give it a name I'll call it `form-submissions`, then I can 'Add a base'.
+CLick that and select 'Create workspace', I'll be prompted to give it a name I'll call it `form-submissions`, then I can 'Add a base'.
 Clicking 'Add a base' gives me the following screen:

 [![airtable-untitled-base]] [airtable-untitled-base]

-From here I can rename the 'Untitled Base' to `contact-requests` and 'Table 1' to `submissions`.
-I can go through the fields on there now and customise each field type by clicking on the small down arrow next to the field name.
+From here I'll rename the 'Untitled Base' to `contact-requests` and 'Table 1' to `submissions`.
+I can now go through the fields on there and customise each field type by clicking on the small down arrow next to the field name.